 This is a temporary appointment for one year, with a view to a permanent contract if all the conditions are met.
 The position is based on the Dutch Collective Labor Agreement (CAO) for Secondary Education.

 Other benefits include the 8% holiday allowance, a year-end bonus of 8%, a contribution towards travel expenses and the ABP pension scheme.

 In addition staff are given a number of options for tax benefits regarding trade union dues, the costs of sports (fitness) membership fees, the purchase of a bicycle (for commuting purposes) and a travel allowance (cafeteria scheme).
 Rijnlands staff also receive discounts on various insurance policies.

-Due to the current COVID-19 situation our recruitment process might not run as per procedure listed below.
+Due to the current COVID-19 situation our recruitment process might not run as per procedure listed above.
 Delays, postponements and/or re-advertisements might occur without notification and we sincerely apologise for any inconvenience this may cause.
 Your understanding and patience is greatly appreciated.